-**Below is a sample itinerary- all expeditions are subject to conditions.
+**Below is a sample itinerary – all expeditions are subject to conditions.
 Additional SUP and fitness activities will be added to the schedule.
-Every day will include at least one yoga/fitness/SUP class.
+Every day includes at least one yoga/fitness/SUP class.

-Includes: 4×4 transport, gorilla permits, chimp trekking permits, three game drives, overnight hike in Bwindi Impenetrable Forest, guided walking safari, all meals apart from breakfast on day 1 and dinner on day 9, all overnight accommodations aside from your first night in Entebbe and last night in either Entebbe or Jinja (if you choose to stay an extra night there).
+Includes: 4×4 transport, gorilla permits, chimp trekking permits, three game drives, overnight hike in Bwindi Impenetrable Forest, guided walking safari, all meals apart from breakfast on day one and dinner on day nine, all overnight accommodations aside from your first night in Entebbe and last night in either Entebbe or Jinja (if you choose to stay an extra night there).

 Fitness Safari Itinerary

 - Day 1: Entebbe to Crater Lakes, Fort Portal (+/- 5 hours)

 We’ll leave Entebbe at around 07:00 and head north-west towards Fort Portal.
 We aim to arrive at Enfuzi in time for lunch at around 13:00.
 In the afternoon we’ll take a guided two to three-hour walk to the “Top of the World”, a stunning viewpoint across the crater lake region.

 - Day 2: Crater Lakes to Queen Elizabeth (+/- 2 hours)